SixLabors/ImageSharp.Drawing/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Create a report to help us improve the project.

 ---